RagtagOpen/freefrom-map-frontend/README.md

 The admin CMS is under the `admin` directory which is a React application.
 To start that application, follow the `README` instructions within the folder.

-The user facing map is under the `client` directory, whcih is a NextJS application.
+The user facing map is under the `client` directory, which is a NextJS application.
 To start the front end application, follow the `README` within that folder.

 ## Contributing